Home > Casino > Thai finance minister: casino industry to welcome global operators

 Thailand MP Korrawee Prissanantakul says the government should run its own casinos to reap the benefits.
 But finance minister Julapun Amornvivat says lawmakers should leave it to the experts.

-Julapun Amornvivat has called on the ministry’s customs, revenues and excise departments to formalize a tax-collection process for the proposed industry.
+Julapun Amornvivat has called on the ministry’s customs, revenues and excise departments to formalise a tax-collection process for the proposed industry.
 And he’s not wasting time.
 According to the Bangkok Post, Julapan wants a pitch in hand by mid-October.

 Joining a global industry

-Gambling is currently outlawed in Thailand, with the exception of a national lottery and wagers on state-run horseraces.
+Gambling is currently outlawed in Thailand, with the exception of a national lottery and wagers on state-run horse races.
 The country first began to actively pursue gaming complexes in 2023, under former prime minister Srettha Thavisin.
 His successor, Paetongtarn Shinawatra, has indicated she will advance the plan.

 As in Japan, which is now developing its first casino in Osaka, the goal is to increase tourism and investment and create new jobs.
-Lawmakers also want to take back revenues that now go to casinos in border countries like Myanmar and Laos, and curb the illegal grey market.
+Lawmakers also want to take back revenues that now go to casinos in border countries like Myanmar and Laos and curb the illegal grey market.

-On 28 March, a draft casino bill was approved by 253 of 257 members of the Thai House of Representatives.
+On 28 March, a draft casino bill was approved by 253 of 257 members of the Thai house of representatives.
 A study projected that legal casinos will boost annual tourism revenue by 394.7bn baht (£9bn/€10.9bn/$12bn).
 It would increase per-trip spend by 52%, to 65K baht, for an additional 448.8bn baht.

 In a best-case scenario, the move would make Thailand part of a global industry and lift Southeast Asia’s second-largest economy.